 UNICEF Health Workers Are Fighting to Eliminate Ebola in the DRC

-For Jean-Pierre Masuku, the fight against the Ebola epidemic currently raging in North Kivu, in the eastern Democratic Republic of the Congo (DRC), is not new.
+For Jean-Pierre Masuku, the fight against the Ebola epidemic currently raging in North Kivu, in eastern Democratic Republic of Congo (DRC), is not new.
 He witnessed an earlier outbreak of the disease in Equateur Province, 1,550 miles west of the newly affected areas.
 “But whatever it is, you do not get used to fighting a highly dangerous, contagious and deadly disease like Ebola,” he says.

 Masuku is a UNICEF staffer, active in community communication.
 He went to Beni with the first UNICEF response team, just hours after the DRC Health Minister announced the new Ebola outbreak in August 2018.
 “It was not easy, the first days.
 The scale of the crisis was not yet clear, and the material, human and financial resources for the response were lacking.
 But UNICEF quickly mobilized teams and the necessary means to be able to put a response in place to meet the needs.”
 Within 10 days of the announcement, more than 20 Ebola cases had been confirmed in the two epicenters of the epidemic: Beni and the Mangina health area about 19 miles east of Beni.